Hurricane Tyra Black: Early life

 Tyra Hurricane and Alicia "Tornado" Black are the children of Sylvester Black, who played for the Jamaican Davis Cup team, and Gayal Black.
 At the age of three, Black was nicknamed "Hurricane" because her parents attempted to make them more marketable as professional tennis players.

 Career

 She was coached in tennis by Rick Macci.

-Despite this her only career title on the ITF Women's World Tennis Tour came on clay in Antalya, Turkey.
+Despite this, her only title on the ITF Women's World Tennis Tour came on clay in Antalya, Turkey.
 She won the doubles tournament alongside Swiss tennis player Svenja Ochsner in December 2020.
 The deciding tiebreaker of the quarterfinal against the Turkish/Croatian duo of Cemre Anil and Ena Kajevica saw Black and Ochsner winning 11–9.
 In the final, the pair defeated Gergana Topalova and Daniela Vismane in straight sets.
 This was Black's first ITF title, winning $478 in prize money.

-In 2022, Black won two $15k professional singles titles within a span of three weeks, both in Antalya.
+In 2022, Black won two 15k professional singles titles within a span of three weeks, both in Antalya.